christianebacani/Roadmap/README.md

 This directory includes sub-folders related to `Coding Challenges using Python and SQL` in different platforms such as `HackerRank`, `LeetCode`, `CodeWars`,`CodeChef`, and `SQL Practice`.
 Diversifying my knowledge in different area such as solving problems using algorithms, data-analysis, and database management.

-### Python for Data Engineering
+### Data Engineering Projects

-This directory contains a collection of `Data Pipeline` scripts developed in `Python`, as part of my learning journey in the `Python for Data Engineering` course on `Coursera`, which I completed through a financial aid opportunity.
-I plan to continue adding scripts here to build and refine my practical data engineering skills.
+This directory contains all the projects that I created using difference skills related to my chosen career path which is `Data Engineering`.
+It consist of `Web Scraping Scripts`, `ETL/ELT Pipelines`, `Batch/Stream Processing`,  `Data Analytics`, and `AI/ML Models`.

 ### Python CLI Projects